-When, when I was watching the film, I felt like in the beginning scenes, there was a lot of laughter, for a movie that wasn't intended to be a comedy.
+When I was watching the film, I felt like in the beginning scenes, there was a lot of laughter for a movie that wasn't intended to be a comedy.
 And what I noticed is, it got to the point where it was distracting for me.
-And I realized that the most laughter came in scenes when it was white people speaking amongst themselves, and it almost felt like me, like people were interpreting that as, oh, this is a caricature.
+And I realized that the most laughter came in scenes when it was white people speaking amongst themselves, and it almost felt like people were interpreting that as, oh, this is a caricature.
 This doesn't really happen.
 People don't really say that.
 And so I was wondering if you, as a practicing Buddhist, could just speak to that perceived mentality.

 Herbie Hancock 39:19

 Okay.
 By the way, I wish you had spoken a little louder,

 ...because I couldn’t hear everything that you said, but, I mean, I can't answer for everybody.

 Audience 39: 34

 But I know some of the things that I laughed at, were….
 I was thinking about my response to certain things that I’d laugh at, seeing the film now, that I didn't have the same impression back then, because this is now, and that was then, you know?
 Times have changed.